 Protective gear can be hot in Texas in the summer.
 We opted for another solution.

-There are herbs that repel flies as well as other pests.
+There are herbs and plants that deter flies as well as other pests.
 They tend to grow easily, are drought resistant, and are often dual purpose.
 Who knew?
 It works.

-Here are some of the best herbs for repelling insects of all kinds.
-Order a few seeds when you are checking out your seed catalogs this winter and plant some eco-friendly, dual purpose insect repellent.
-Herbs seem to work best if they are moved around once in awhile.
-It brings the oils to the surface of the leaves and releases more of what it is that the pests don't like.
+Of the many options, herbs seem to be the most affordable, available, and effective.
+For peak performance make point of moving them around once in awhile.
+Movement brings the natural oils to the surface of the leaves and releases more of what it is that the pests don't like.
 Just brushing against a growing plant or stirring up the leaves of a dried one should do it.

 1. Basil